vanhohen/ADNinja/Tutorials/Log4j.md

 Okay flow is simple:

-when we sent a input to any application, they logs some request for later analysis. apache log4j library used for logging these inputs.
+When we sent a input to any application, they logs some request for later analysis. apache log4j library used for logging these inputs.
 We will send a payload and execute codes from apache log4j library during loggin

+I tested on "apache-log4j-2.13.0"

 first i will create a java vulnerable application.
 Basicly it gets an input and use that input inside of "logger.error" function